Dr. Adam S. Brinkman

 - Pediatric Surgery Fellowship, Monroe Carell Jr. Children’s Hospital at Vanderbilt, Nashville, TN 2017

-Dr. Brinkman is a board certified general surgeon and board eligible pediatric surgeon.
+Dr. Brinkman is certified by the American Board of Surgery in both General and Pediatric Surgery.
 He specializes in all types of pediatric surgical cases and has special interest in pediatric intestinal failure, short bowel syndrome, nutritional support, minimally invasive thoracic surgery and complex neonatal surgery.
 He is a member of the general pediatric surgical team and the Director of the Nutritional Support Team at the American Family Children’s Hospital.

 - Fractured pediatric central venous catheters - Repair or replace?

 - Zens T, Nichol P, Leys C, Haines K, Brinkman A